On the renormalization and quantization of topological-holomorphic field theories: Feynman graph integals on

 \end{proof}

-Finally, we have arrived our main theorem on the existence of quantization for topological-holomorphic theories: \begin{thm} If $d'>1$, and the classical master equation of topological-holomorphic theories on $\R^{d'} \times \C^d$ holds, then the quantum master equation is satisfied.
-In particular, the observables of the resulting quantum topological-holomorphic theory defines a factorization algebra on $\R^{d'} \times \C^d$. \end{thm} \begin{proof} By Corollary \ref{weight QME}, we only need to show the following equality for stable graph $\gamma$.
+Finally, we can prove our main theorem on the existence of quantization for topological-holomorphic theories: \begin{thm} Given the space of fields $\cE$ defined in $(\ref{space of fields})$, and an interaction $I$, which satisfies the assumption $(\ref{weaker assumption})$ and the classical master equation $(\ref{CME})$.
+If $d'>1$, then the quantum master equation is satisfied.
+In particular, the observables of the resulting quantum topological-holomorphic theory defines a factorization algebra on $\R^{d'} \times \C^d$. \end{thm} \begin{proof} By Corollary \ref{weight QME}, we only need to show the following equality for stable graph $\gamma$: